PlummersSoftwareLLC/Primes/PrimeTcl/solution_1/README.md

 ![Category](https://img.shields.io/badge/Category-faithful-green)

-First implementation in Tcl, with a 32 bit string array as buffer for the bit array.
+Implementation in Tcl, with a 32 bit string array as buffer for the bit array.
+Native Tcl does not have objects, so this implementation uses an variable for the bit array.
 This implementation is based on the logic from:

 - Python/solution_2, by ssovest
 - PrimeCPP,          by Dave Plummer